 Complete a filming application form and submit it to the Special Park Uses Coordinator allowing sufficient time for evaluation by the park staff before the start date of the proposed activity (normally 30-60 days)

-- General liability insurance certificate in the amount of $1,000,000US listing the United States as additional insured
+Provide current copy of general liability insurance certificate in the amount of $1,000,000US listing the United States as additional insured.

-- For filming in or along the roadway, intermittent traffic control (ITC) must be provided by certified ITC staff.
-A park approved professionally developed traffic control plan must be on file with the Office of Special Park Uses prior to photography.
+For filming in or along the roadway, intermittent traffic control (ITC) must be provided by certified ITC staff.
+A park approved, professionally developed, traffic control plan must be on file with the Office of Special Park Uses prior to any activity.

 Due to the volume of filming requests received by Death Valley National Park, applications are handled in the order they are received.
 Priority will not be given to URGENT requests.
 Application processing takes 30-60 days - please plan accordingly!

-Monitoring - Filming activities authorized by permit may require continuous, on-site supervision by the NPS to assure full compliance with all conditions of the permit.
-Monitoring will be charged at the billing rate of each individual monitor per hour per monitor with a minimum of two hours per monitor, per day.
+Filming activities authorized by permit may require continuous, on-site supervision by the NPS to assure full compliance with all conditions of the permit.
+Monitoring will be charged at the billing rate of each individual monitor per hour/per monitor with a minimum of two hours per monitor/per day.
 The level and type of monitoring supervision will be determined by the scope and complexity of the filming activity.
 Generally, one monitor is required for every 8 people involved with the project.

-Scouting - if a permittee requests a scouting trip with or by the Special Park Uses Coordinator, staff time will be assessed at a rate of approximately $30 per hour.
+If a permittee requests a scouting trip with or by the Special Park Uses Coordinator, staff time will be assessed.

-Extended Administrative Time - any filming activity that is particularly complex is subject to the hourly fee of approximately $30 per hour.
-This fee covers additional administrative time needed beyond the maximum two hours covered by the $210 application and administrative fee.
-This rate does not preclude any of the other fees and is applied per hour, per staff member.
+Any filming activity that is particularly complex is subject to the hourly fee.
+This fee covers additional administrative time needed beyond the maximum two hours covered by the $300.00 application and administrative fee.
+This rate does not preclude any of the other fees and is applied per hour/per staff member.